sethvincent/crtrdg-gameloop/readme.md

 - Create a gameloop that emits update and draw events.
 - Emit pause and resume events.

-## Purpose of `crtrdg`:
-Almost every javascript game / animation library I've found bundles things like requestAnimationFrame polyfill, gameloop, entities, abstract drawing methods, keyboard/mouse input, vector math, and more into one entangled library.
-If I don't like how the library handles just one of those

-With inspiration from voxel.js, crtrdg is a collection of javascript modules used for developing 2d games.

 ## Requirements
 - node.js
 - browserify / beefy